Memory Loss- Just Accept It?

 To Melinda the connection is clear, though many claim it affects only a certain percentage of the population, something I would dispute.
 She recounts the experiences of a NASA astronaut, Duane Graveline, who had incidents of amnesia after using statins.
 He took himself off the medication, but restarted a year later as requested by his physician.
 One more experience with amnesia and Graveline was off statins permanently.
 (His books are available below, as well as a link to his website.)

 Pills or Broccoli?

 Graveline experienced amnesia for a period of hours; my mother's memory deteriorated over the course of years on statins.
-And there are reports of some people whose memories actually improve with statin use.
-Reactions obviously vary, but knowing how these drugs work and understanding the brain's requirement for cholesterol should make anyone wary of long-term statin use.
+Knowing how these drugs work and understanding the brain's requirement for cholesterol should make anyone wary of long-term statin use.

 There is a certain contingent out there that actually promotes the use of statins to treat Alzheimer's and dementia on the assumption that cholesterol causes these diseases- think twice before you follow that route.
 There are links to articles below that contradict that theory.
 From what I understand, there are no studies at all that indicate that women should ever take the drug, and the only group that might experience a small benefit are men with pre-existing heart conditions.
 The benefit of these drugs are highly misrepresented.
 (The Truth about Statins by Barbara H. Roberts, M.D.
 New York: Gallery Books, 2012, p.
 34)

 I hope I have presented enough information to at least get people to thinking about the wisdom of taking these drugs for any length of time.
 And from what I'm seeing online and reading, it looks like the war on cholesterol is completely misguided- your body has to have cholesterol, and one of its main duties is to keep your brain running.
 For more information, check out my posts, Cholesterol: Mother of All Scams, and The Science of Weight Loss.